 - A) soul.

 - B) liquor.

-- C) essence.
+- essence.

 - D) jubilation.

-Based on lines 17-22 ("squaring himself....shoulder him into it"), it can be reasonably inferred that
+Based on lines 17-22 ("squaring himself...it"), it can be reasonably inferred that

 - A) Stryver is frustrated with Carton's behavior. - B) Stryver is planning to push Carton into the fireplace. - C) Stryver believes Carton to be comparatively older. - D) Stryver wishes to bully Carton as he did at Shrewsbury.